 The Company recognizes an impairment charge when a decline in the fair value of its investments below the cost basis is judged to be other-than-temporary.
-The entire difference between amortized cost and fair value is recognized in earnings.
-Factors considered in making such a determination include the duration and severity of the impairment, the reason for the decline in value, the potential recovery period and the Company's intent to sell, including whether it is more likely than not that the Company will be required to sell the investment before recovery of cost basis.
-For securities that are deemed other-than-temporary impairment, the amount of impairment is recognized in earnings and is limited to the amount related to credit losses, while impairment related to other factors is recognized in other comprehensive income.
-During the years 2007, 2008 and 2009, the Company did not record any other-than-temporary impairment loss with respect to its holdings of marketable debt securities.
+The factors considered in making such a determination include the duration and severity of the impairment, the reason for the decline in value, the potential recovery period and the Company's intent to sell, including whether it is more likely than not that the Company will be required to sell the investment before recovery of cost basis.
+For securities that are deemed other-than-temporary impaired, the amount of impairment recognized in the statement of income is limited to the amount related to credit losses, while impairment related to other factors is recognized in other comprehensive income.
+During the years 2008, 2009 and 2010, the Company did not record any other-than-temporary impairment loss with respect to its marketable securities.